ShiroOsu/MobileGame/README.md

 # MobileGame
-First mobile game in Unity
+Trying out mobile development in Unity.

 Simple 'Clicker' game. (such as cookie clicker)